lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Unauthenticated Operation {#tofu}

 EDHOC might be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.
 Note that EDHOC without mutual authentication is vulnerable to man-in-the-middle attacks and therefore unsafe for general use.
 However, it is possible to later establish a trust relationship with an unknown or not-yet-trusted endpoint.
+Some examples:
-The EDHOC authentication credential can for example be verified out-of-band at a later stage, the EDHOC session key can be bound to an identity out-of-band at a later state, or Trust on first use (TOFU) can be used to verify that several EDHOC connections are made to the same identity.
+* The EDHOC authentication credential can be verified out-of-band, using External Authorization Data, or at a later stage
+* the EDHOC session key can be bound to an identity out-of-band, using External Authorization Data, or at a later state
+* Trust on first use (TOFU) can be used to verify that several EDHOC connections are made to the same identity.
 TOFU combined with proximity is a common IoT deployment model which provides good security if done correctly.
-Note that secure proximity requires very low signal strength or very low latency.
+Note that secure proximity based on short range wireless technology requires very low signal strength or very low latency.

 # Use of External Authorization Data {#ead-appendix}